 Keep in mind that the backups you made are still on your server.
 If you don’t want to keep them there, you can remove them using the following commands:

-Which manual backup method is the best?
+Which manual backup method is the best for WordPress?

 Making your WordPress backup through cPanel is the easiest way to perform a manual backup, but not all web hosts use cPanel.
 If you don’t have access to cPanel through your host, your next best bet for a relatively painless manual backup would be to download all your site files using SFTP and back up your database through phpMyAdmin.

-Make backing up your site a priority
+Make backing up your WordPress site a priority

 No matter what method you choose or the frequency of the schedule — make backups a priority.
 Don’t risk your hard work and important data by procrastinating this aspect of running your site.
 If you’re putting off backups because it seems like a chore, Jetpack Backup makes the process easy and painless.
 Keep your data safe in less time than it takes to submit a ticket to your host’s tech support team.
 In the long run, you’ll save money, time, and file recovery headaches if and when something goes wrong.